Yuly Shokalsky: Life

+From 1897, for four years, Shokalsky conducted research on Lake Ladoga.
+He determined the lake's area, measured its depths, calculated the volume of its water mass, and meticulously studied its thermal regime.
+In 1923–1927, he led an oceanographic expedition for a comprehensive study of the Black Sea.

 Shokalsky's most important monograph was Oceanography (1917), a collection of his lectures which examined connection between meteorology and hydrology and emphasized the importance of monitoring marine phenomena in order to understand global changes of climate.
 Shokalsky insisted on differentiating oceanography and hydrography and coined the term "World Ocean".

 In 1904, Shokalsky was elected into the Royal Geographical Society.
 Ten years later, he was put in charge of the Russian Geographical Society and retained the post until 1931.

+His daughter Zinaida Shokalskaya (1882-1961) was an expert on soil science.
+His son Alexander, an officer, was killed during the First World War.

 Honours

 His name was given to the Shokalsky Strait connecting the Laptev Sea and the Kara Sea, to the large Shokalsky Island in the Kara Sea, and to the ship Akademik Shokalskiy.